Grigory Peredery: Biography

 The State Transport University was one of the country's main engineering universities, training engineers in respect of all forms of transport.
 However, during the period 1918 - 1920 it was only producing approximately 60-70 trained engineers each year.
 There was a desperately urgent need to implement educational reforms that would permit the mass training of dedicated transport engineers to restore the railways and develop a modern rail infrastructure worthy of the young republic.
 Students had traditionally been recruited from the nobility, officer families and the middle classes.
 Social and political upheavals during 1917/18 and the subsequent Civil War had led to great changes.
 Some of the teachers had died while others had escaped to the west.
 Social classes that had traditionally provided the students were much diminished.
 The government installed a commissar who was able to resolve some of the political issues that arose and ensure that the university progressed in a manner acceptable to the government, but that did not, on its own, address all the challenges.
 Restructuring therefore involved what one source identifies as rapid proletarianisation of the university.
 The first step was the creation of "workers' faculties" designed to prepare the country's proletarians for university admission.
 The courses involved lasted 2-3 years.
 Meanwhile in May 1921 the university opened a "day-time work school" where approximately 250 were trained.
 In November 1922 an evening branch was opened.
 By the start of the 1922/23 academic year the day-time department was able to welcome 380 new students.

 In 1922 the constitutional structure of the university was re-engineered.
 The Council of Elders was eliminated and replaced by new student organisations.
 One of the main challenges driving the restructuring involved making a start on changing the social composition of the student body.
 All this involved a drastic restructuring of study patterns.
 A number of new curricula had to be created, while other curricula that were retained needed extensive revision.
 Graduation and work-experience arrangements were comprehensively re-engineered.
 Preparing large numbers of fully-fledged engineers capable of solving the technical and practical challenges involved in restoring and reconstructing the transport network meant identifying and applying the most politically acceptable methods for training young proletarian comrades whose shared defining characteristic was an insufficiency of basic general education.
 Prof. Peredery led the re-engineering work.

-Grigory Petrovich Peredery died at Moscow aged 82 on 14 December 1953, by which time his work had earned him a number of significant state awards and honours.
+Grigory Peredery died in Moscow aged 82 on 14 December 1953, by which time his work had earned him a number of significant state awards and honours.
 His mortal remains were buried in the Vvedenskoye Cemetery on the eastern edge of the city.